LindaKjellberg/Soil-Moisture-Monitoring-System/soilSensor/soilSensor/readMe.md

 - Install required Python packages: `serial`, `python-dotenv`, `mysql-connector-python`, `requests`.
 - Configure the `COM port` and `baudrate` in the `.env` file to the same as the Arduino uses.
-- Configure the `HUMIDITY_THRESHOLD` to desiresd value.
+- Configure the `HUMIDITY_THRESHOLD` to desired value.
 - Create a `.env` file with the following variables and their values:

 ```makefile